raiyanyahya/github-gcp-function/README.md

 # github-webhook-gcp-function
-An authenticated gcp function as a webhook
+An authenticated gcp function as a webhook.